stackhero-io/mysqlGettingStarted/README.md

 2. Copy the file `.env-example` to `.env` and fill it with your credentials.

+3. Install dependencies: `npm install`.

-3. Run the script: `npm run start`.
+4. Run the script: `npm run start`.

 You can see the script code in the file `app.js` and see how it works to use it as an example.